Jæren

 Jæren is a traditional district in Rogaland county, Norway.
 The other districts in Rogaland are Dalane, Ryfylke, and Haugalandet.
 Jæren is one of the 15 districts that comprise Western Norway.

-At about 700 km2, Jæren is the largest flat lowland area in Norway, stretching from the municipality of Randaberg in the north to Hå in the south.
+At about 700 km2, Jæren is the largest flat lowland area in Norway, stretching from Randaberg Municipality in the north to Hå Municipality in the south.
 It includes the whole Stavanger Peninsula and the mainland area at its base.
 The coast is flat compared to the rest of the mountainous Norwegian coast, and it has sandy beaches along most of the coastline.
 The largest urban area in Jæren is the adjoining cities of Stavanger/Sandnes (pop.
 210,874 in 2015).

 Economy

 The petroleum industry around Stavanger is an important part of the economy of Jæren, with the headquarters of the country's largest oil company Equinor being located in Jæren, as well regional offices of international companies like ExxonMobil, Eni, Shell, ConocoPhillips, BP, Schlumberger, Halliburton, Baker Hughes, and several others.
 Jæren is also one of the most important agricultural areas of Norway, with a long crop period and varied and well-developed livestock production.
-Industry here is also strongly connected to the farming industry, with one of the largest producers of agricultural machines in the world, Kverneland Group, located in Time and Klepp.
+Industry here is also strongly connected to the farming industry, with one of the largest producers of agricultural machines in the world, Kverneland Group, located in Time Municipality and Klepp Municipality.